 This page is for Brown undergraduate and graduate students who will be enrolled in instruction at Brown and living in Providence during the 2020-21 academic year.
 It outlines what is required and also strongly recommended of you before you come to campus and upon your arrival.

-- Sign Brown’s student commitment statement that makes clear the guidelines you will follow this term.
-The document includes an acknowledgement that failure to comply with public health guidelines during and after the “quiet period” that will begin each term will result in a conduct process with sanctions up to and including removal from campus and/or academic suspension.
+- Sign Brown’s student commitment statement that makes clear the guidelines you will follow this year.
+The commitment signed in the spring semester applies for the summer as well.
+Only students coming to campus who did not sign the spring commitment will need to complete this step.
+The document includes an acknowledgement that failure to comply with public health guidelines during and after the seven-day “Quiet Period” that will begin each term will result in a conduct process with sanctions up to and including removal from campus and/or academic suspension.

-- Make plans for travel ensuring you honor your scheduled move-in date if you are living in a residence hall or any Brown-leased housing, including the downtown Providence hotel.
+- Make plans for travel ensuring you honor your scheduled move-in date if you are living in a residence hall or any Brown-leased housing.

 - Sign up for Brown’s testing and symptom-tracking program.
-COVID-19 testing is mandatory for all Brown community members who are authorized to be regularly on campus and all students who live in the City of Providence, even if learning remotely.
+COVID-19 testing is mandatory for all Brown community members who are authorized to be regularly on campus.
+Students living off campus who are enrolled in coursework with an in-person component, employed on campus, or otherwise engaged in an authorized activity, are required to be tested and will not be included in the testing program past their spring term disengagement date.
+Students who are remaining in Providence in off-campus housing but are not enrolled or otherwise engaged on campus are not required/eligible to participate in routine testing.
 All testing costs will be paid by Brown.
-Undergraduate students living in residence halls, in Brown-leased housing off campus, or otherwise off campus in Providence will be tested twice (2x) per week.
+Undergraduate students living in residence halls, in Brown-leased housing off campus, or otherwise off campus in Providence will be tested once weekly.
 Undergraduates who have chosen the remote study option and are living outside of Providence will not be tested.
 Please visit the Testing & Tracing section of this Healthy Brown website to ensure you are well informed about the testing program.
 You will receive further information, including how to schedule your first test, prior to your arrival.

 - If you are living in a residence hall or any Brown-leased housing, prepare to move in with minimal belongings.
-Ensure you have everything you will need for your first two weeks, including academic materials, personal hygiene supplies and prescriptions.
+Ensure you have everything you will need for the seven days, including academic materials, personal hygiene supplies and prescriptions.
 Please limit the number of people accompanying you to campus to two people.

 - If possible, get a COVID-19 test before traveling to Providence, especially if you have any symptoms, have high-risk contacts, or have been in high-risk roles over the past several weeks.
 Please adhere to the COVID-19 safety precautions and travel restrictions set by your current location and those of the Rhode Island Department of Health in travelling to Providence.
 If you test positive, isolate at home until a physician clears you to travel.